thrasr/CheapAmateurHumor/README.md

 The base game of CAH PDF is available for free under a Creative Commons license.
 See [here](http://cardsagainsthumanity.com/#download) for more info or to download the UK/Canadian versions.

 The House of Cards Pack PDF is available for free, although no license is listed.
 See [here](http://houseofcardsagainsthumanity.com/) for more info.

-There will be font files included in the future that will be available for personal use.
-A more accurate description and a source link will be added when the font file is uploaded.